ksahlin/isONcorrect/README.md

 **Update:** Since v0.0.8, isONcorrect uses different default parameters compared to what was used in the [paper](https://www.nature.com/articles/s41467-020-20340-8).
 The new parameters make isONcorrect 2-3 times faster and use 3-8 times less memory with only a small cost of increased median post-correction error rate.
 With the new parameter setting the correction accuracy is 98.5-99.3% instead of 98.9–99.6% on the data used in the paper.
 Current default uses `--k 9 --w 20 --max_seqs 2000`.
 To invoke settings used in paper, set parameters `--k 9 --w 10 --max_seqs 1000`.

-Processing and error correction of full-length ONT cDNA reads is achieved by the pipeline of running [pychopper](https://github.com/nanoporetech/pychopper) --> [isONclust](https://github.com/ksahlin/isONclust) --> [isONcorrect](https://github.com/ksahlin/isONcorrect)
+Processing and error correction of full-length ONT cDNA reads is achieved by the pipeline of running [pychopper](https://github.com/nanoporetech/pychopper) --> [isONclust](https://github.com/ksahlin/isONclust) --> [isONcorrect](https://github.com/ksahlin/isONcorrect).
+All these steps can be run in one go with [this script](https://github.com/ksahlin/isONcorrect/blob/master/scripts/correction_pipeline.sh).
+See below for installation and usage.

 isONcorrect is distributed as a python package supported on Linux / OSX with python v>=3.4. [![Build Status](https://travis-ci.org/ksahlin/isONcorrect.svg?branch=master)](https://travis-ci.org/ksahlin/isONcorrect).